gumilevskij/Framework/paper.md

 # Statement of need

-*DSGE* models are a mainstay class of models employed by Central Banks around the world, informing key country monetary policy decisions [@botman2007dsge], [@smets2010dsge], [@del2013frbny], [@yagihashi2020dsge].
-These models capture the dynamic evolution of economic variables influenced by agents who respond to anticipated future outcomes in the present, necessitating the combined use of specialized techniques that are not readily availabel even in the extensive list of Python's scientific modeling packages [@fernandez2021estimating].
-Currently, the two primary DSGE modeling toolboxes, [DYNARE](https://www.dynare.org/) and [IRIS](https://iris.igpmn.org/), [@DynareUserGuide], [@IrisUserGuide] are comprehensive toolsets that offer an user-friendly infrastructure with support to all stages of model development.
+*DSGE* models are a mainstay class of models employed by Central Banks around the world, informing key country monetary policy decisions.
-These, and similar, applications, however, are either commercial, or rely on commercial software to run, and hence require expensive licensing costs.
-There is no integrated software package to our knowledge that is both flexible to handle a wide class of models with all required software to run the models available for free under the *GNU General Public Licensing* agreements.
-This Framework, built entirely on Python, is intended to fill that void.

 ## Highlights

  - `Snowdrop` is a Python package that only uses open source libraries listed in the pypi repository.
  - This package is platform neutral and can be run on Windows, Linux, Unix, and Mac machines.
  - `Snowdrop` models can be written in user-friendly *YAML* format, pure Python scripts, or in a combination of both.
- - Non-linear equations are solved iteratively via Newton's method. `Snowdrop` implements the *ABLR* stacked matrices and *LBJ* [@Juillard:1998] forward-backward substitution method to solve such systems.
+ - Non-linear equations are solved iteratively via Newton's method. `Snowdrop` implements the *ABLR* stacked matrices and *LBJ*  forward-backward substitution method to solve such systems.
 Linear models are solved with *Binder Pesaran's* method, *Anderson and More's* method and two generalized *Schur's* method that reproduce calculations employed in *Dynare* and *Iris*.
  - Several desirable computational techniques for *DSGE* models are implemented in `Snowdrop`, including:
     - Non-linear models can be run with time dependents parameters
     - Goodness of fit of model data can be checked via the *Bayesian* approach to the maximization of likelihood functions.